tufail/react-boilerplate/README.md

 ## Linters & Advisor

-We are using all linter for styles (css, scss, js, commits etc.) as well as advisor for best developer experience and a focus on performance and best practices.
+We are using all linters for styles (css, scss, js, commits etc.) as well as advisor for best developer experience with focus on performance and best practices.